FormidableLabs/nextjs-sanity-fe/setup.md

 :bulb: To get a list of scripts available, you can run `pnpm run` and it will output a list of available commands.

-- `local` - Runs Sanity Studio, Next.js app
-- `dev:nextjs` - Runs NextJs app
+- `dev:nextjs` - Runs the Next.js app
-- `build:nextjs` - Builds NextJS app
+- `build:nextjs` - Builds the Next.js app
-- `start:nextjs` - Starts the built out NextJs app
+- `start:nextjs` - Starts the built-out Next.js app
-- `dev:sanity` - Runs Sanity Studio locally
-- `build:sanity` - Builds Sanity Studio
-- `deploy-sanity-studio` - Deploys Sanity Studio to Sanity